This information is arranged by year and includes MSM historical and other highlights of New York City’s music history.

 Soviet violinist Boris Gutnikov (center) — with violin faculty member Raphael Bronstein and President John Brownlee — on the occasion of Gutnikov’s February 1966 master class at MSM.

-March — The Opera Theater presents a production of The Judgement of St. Francis by faculty member and alumnus Nicolas Flagello ’50.
+March — The Opera Theatre presents a production of The Judgement of St. Francis by faculty member and alumnus Nicolas Flagello ’50.

 The Modern Jazz Quartet gives benefit concert for MSM, arranged by alumnus and MJQ pianist John Lewis, at Carnegie Hall.
 (Pictured are members of the planning committee discussing marketing plans and the MJQ on stage.)